rsvim/rfc/6-ColoringSystem.md

 Coloring system makes a text editor colorful.
 It contains multiple components to work together and provide a user experience:

-1. A parser that recognizes semantics, that can cover
+1. A parser that recognizes text semantics that can support programming languages and structured text formats.
-   - Programming language: c, java, python, etc.
-   - Structural text-based formatting: json, yaml, toml, html, markdown, etc.
-   - Free-format and rich-format text document: txt, excel, word, etc.
-   - Binary data blob: compressed file, bitwise data file, executable file, etc.
 1. The syntax color for source code text file of programming languages.
 1. The UI widget color for rsvim editor.